josepostiga/josepostiga/readme.md

 # License

-The articles, pages and jornal entries are copyrighted to me and can be redistributed, in any case.
+The articles, pages and jornal entries are copyrighted to me and can't be redistributed, in any case.

 Everything else keeps the original [License](./LICENSE.txt)